geotools/geotools/modules/unsupported/duckdb/README.md

 ## Notes

-- This is an unsupported GeoTools module
-- The public store focuses on native DuckDB datasets and guarded read access
+- The public store focuses on native DuckDB datasets and guarded API access
-- GeoParquet may rely on additional internal DuckDB capabilities through a trusted internal policy implemented in GeoTools
+- `read_only` is enabled by default and can be disabled per-store instance